 The acquisition of products and raw materials from suppliers requires lists of vendors, their contact information, lead time, quotes, pricing, and material availability.
 This functionality can be initiated when items reach their reorder points, triggering a purchase order action to replenish supply.

 Assemblies, kits, builds, and bills of material are all part of the production ERP module.
 These tasks are specific to manufacturers who turn raw materials into products and (for process manufacturing) byproducts.
+Manufacturing ERP software covers all types of ERP manufacturing processes.

 Supply Chain Management/Fulfillment/Distribution: